MicrosoftDocs/winrt-api/windows.services.store/storepackageupdatestatus.md

 ### -field PackageDownloadProgress
-The current progress of the package download, represented by a value from 0.0 to 1.0.
+The current progress of the package download and install process, represented by a value from 0.0 to 1.0.
+This value increases from 0.0 to 0.8 during the download, and then it increases from 0.8 to 1.0 during the install.

 ### -field TotalDownloadProgress